soverenio/docs/docs/getting-started/quick-start.md

     === "Data-in-motion (DIM)"

         For DIM sensors, this step is optional.
-However, you might want to explore the [configuration](../../administration/configuring-sensor/) or [security](../../administration/securing-sensor/) options to ensure optimal performance and protection.
+However, you might want to explore the [configuration](../../administration/configuring-sensor/#dim-configuration) or [security](../../administration/securing-sensor/) options to ensure optimal performance and protection.

     === "Data-at-rest (DAR)"

-        For DAR sensors, you must explicitly configure connectivity for S3, Kafka, or databases (availability coming soon).
+        For DAR sensors, you must explicitly [configure connectivity for S3 and Kafka](../../administration/configuring-sensor/#dar-configuration).

         Additionally, you might want to review the [configuration](../../administration/configuring-sensor/) and [security](../../administration/securing-sensor/) options to enhance functionality and ensure data protection.